vtereshkov/umka-lang/README.md

 ![](logo.png)

 # Welcome to Umka
-Umka is a statically typed scripting language.
+Umka is a statically typed embeddable scripting language.
 It combines the simplicity and flexibility needed for scripting with a compile-time protection against type errors.
 Its aim is to follow the Python Zen principle _Explicit is better than implicit_ more consistently than dynamically typed languages generally do.

 ## Features
 * Clean syntax inspired by Go